rflperry/rflperry.github.io/_pages/about.md

   - /about.html
 ---

 PhD student in statistics at the University of Washington in Seattle, advised by Daniela Witten.
-My current work focuses on valid inference after data-driven model/hypothesis selection.
+My current work and interests focus on uncertainty quantification after data-driven model/hypothesis selection.

 Previously:
 - Fulbright scholar with Bernhard Schölkopf at the [Max Planck Empirical Inference Department](https://is.mpg.de/employees/rperry)
 - Research Scientist and M.S. with Joshua Vogelstein in the [NeuroData Lab](https://neurodata.io/about).
 - B.S. in Applied Mathematics & Statistics from Johns Hopkins University.

-Previous work has been on causal discovery, inference on network/temporal data, multitask fine-tuning of LLMs, and open source software development.
+Previous work has been on causal discovery, inference on network/temporal data, calibration, multitask fine-tuning of LLMs, and open source software development.

 <!---
 Otherwise preoccupied with (long-distance) cardio sports, dancing, board games, reading, and traveling.